 “For the agricultural sector to move forward and to grow, the role of education is very important”, Dr. Chisala said.
 “PBL-BioAfrica touches the core elements in universities: teaching methodology and preparing students for the future and for working life.”

-“Majority of people in Zambia depend on agriculture”, Prof. Yambayamba said.
+“Majority of people in Zambia depend on agriculture”, Prof. Yambayamba noted.
 “What has been lacking is the skills and the competence to increase productivity.
 Therefore, we are very happy that our students will be exposed to methods that will contribute to the enhancement of agriculture.”

-One of the partners in Kenya is Egerton University, where all agronomy students take an entrepreneurship course.
+One of the partners in Kenya is Egerton University, where all agronomy students already take an entrepreneurship course.
 Dean Abdul Faraji stated that “through PBL methods, graduates will turn from job seekers to job creators”.

 Students are indeed in the very core of PBL-BioAfrica.
 Issah Rahman, student at Egerton University, is excited about the upcoming field courses. ”You learn much better from real challenges from real companies than in a classroom”, he said.
 Student challenges will be solved in multidisciplinary teams, with students from African and Finnish partner HEIs.